liatant/document-classification-genai/README.md

 ---

 ### 🎯 Confidence Score
 Calculated as the ratio of non-empty, valid core fields to total expected fields. `"n/a"`, `"unknown"`, and `"none"` are treated as missing.
+For example, in document from type `contract`, if  `parties` and  `effective_date` were found but `termination_date` was not found, then the confidence is 0.67.
+The confidence could be calculated in other ways as well.
+For example, I could use few llms and calculate the confidence according to the agreement between them.

 ---

 ## 🤖 AI-Powered Features for Factify
+(The ideas are mine, gpt just helped to phrase it nicely)
 ### 🔹 Feature 1: Temporal Document Analytics & Comparison

 **Use Case:**
-Compare documents from the **same vendor/party** over time.
+Compare documents from the **same vendor/party/company** over time.
 Understand financial and contractual evolution across versions.

 **Examples:**
-- Invoices → detect rising vendor prices or changing due dates
+- Invoices → detect increasing vendor prices or changing due dates
-- Contracts → track modified clauses like payment terms
+- Contracts → track modified terms like payments
 - Earnings Reports → visualize revenue/profit trends quarterly

 **Technical Approach:**
-1. **Group by Entity**: Use fuzzy matching or NER to link same vendors/companies
+1. **Group by Entity**: Use the extracted metadata to link same vendors/companies
 2. **Time Series Creation**: Sort by `effective_date`, `reporting_period`, or invoice date
 3. **Semantic Diffing**: Embed key_terms or summaries → cosine similarity highlights clause changes
 4. **Visualization + Narration**:
    - Plot revenue growth or term shifts
-   - Use LLM to generate summaries: e.g., “Net income dropped by 17% vs Q2”
+5. Use LLM to generate summaries: e.g., “Net income dropped by 17% vs Q2”
+6. Cluster similar vendors or companies using their extracted metadata (on the original documents) or the data after processing (changes in prices, trends etc.)

 **Business Value:**
 - 📈 Strategic insight from repeated vendors
 - ✅ Audit compliance over time
-- 🤝 Improved negotiation using document history
-- 📊 Feed leadership dashboards with real document data
+- 📊 Feed dashboards with structured document data

 ---